ju5tu5/serverside-lecture-3/README.md

 It has the code examples used in lecture 3 in the Serverside Scripting series, a class teaching basic app development using node.js, express and ejs.

 ## Don't forget
-You have to run npm install before this example will run.
+You have to run npm install for this example to run.